kamosevoyan/ArmLLM/Module 1: Intro & Pretraining/README.md

 Install the required packages using:

-pip install torch torchvision transformers datasets
+`pip install torch torchvision transformers datasets`

 ## Implementation Details

-The `transformer.py` script contains:
+The `train.py` script contains:
 - A custom implementation of the Transformer Encoder (that you will implement)
 - Data loading and preprocessing using Hugging Face datasets
 - Training loop for the transformer on ImageNet